Mercè Rodoreda: Childhood (1908-1921)

 On May 18, 1913, when she was only five years old, she performed for the first time in a play playing the role of the girl Kitty in The Mysterious Jimmy Samson, at the Torrent de les Flors theater.
-Years later, this character was, in a certain way, recovered for the story The bathroom, within the work Twenty-two stories.
+Years later, this character was, recovered for the story The bathroom, within the work Twenty-two stories.

-During her childhood she read all the classic and modern Catalan authors, such as Jacint Verdaguer, Ramon Llull, Joan Maragall, Josep Maria de Sagarra and Josep Carner, among others, surely influenced by the bohemian atmosphere that was breathed in her family's home.
+During her childhood she read all the classic and modern Catalan authors, such as Jacint Verdaguer, Ramon Llull, Joan Maragall, Josep Maria de Sagarra and Josep Carner, among others, influenced by the bohemian atmosphere of her family's home.

 On May 30, 1920, she participated in the drama Fifteen Days of Reign at Lourdes School.
 In the same act she also read the poem in Catalan called La negra.

 In 1921, her uncle Juan moved in with the family and changed the lifestyle of all its members, imposing austerity and conventional order.
-She had idealized him as a result of the letters she had previously received and ended up marrying him on October 10, 1928, her twentieth birthday, in the church of Bonanova.
+She had idealised him as a result of the letters she had previously received and ended up marrying him on October 10, 1928, her twentieth birthday, in the church of Bonanova.
 He was fourteen years older than her and, due to the degree of consanguinity, they needed a papal dispensation.

 Youth (1921-1938)

 After the wedding, the couple went to Paris on a honeymoon, and then they settled in a house on Zaragoza Street.
 Her husband had gone to Argentina when he was very young and had returned with a small fortune.

 On July 23, 1929, their only son, Jordi Gurguí i Rodoreda, was born.
 From that moment on, Mercè Rodoreda began to do literary tests, to get rid of the economic and social dependency that the monotonous married life gave her.
 That is how she began to consider writing as a profession.
 Every day she locked herself for a while in a blue dovecote that was in Manuel Angelon's maternal house, which possibly later served as an inspiration to include the dovecote in The Time of the Doves.
 During that time, she wrote verses, a theatrical comedy (which remains defunct), and a novel.
-Meanwhile, the Second Republic was proclaimed.
+Meanwhile, the Second Republic was formed.